 - As many hot dogs as you have people to serve

 - Chopped red onion, for garnish

 - Shredded cheddar (or jack) cheese, for garnish

-1 Make the chili first.
-Fry the bacon over medium heat until it begins to get crispy, then add the chopped onions and fry over high heat, stirring often, until they begin to brown.
-Add in the ground beef and stir in well.
-Cook this, still over high heat and stirring occasionally, until the beef is browned.
-This will take a few minutes.
-When the beef is about halfway browned, toss in the chopped garlic and mix well.
+1 Cook bacon, onions, ground beef, garlic: Fry the bacon over medium heat until it begins to get crispy, then add the chopped onions and fry over high heat, stirring often, until they begin to brown.

-3 Let the chili cook on a gentle simmer for at least 30 minutes before you start grilling the hot dogs.
+3 Simmer for 30 min or more: Cook the chili on a gentle simmer for at least 30 minutes before you start grilling the hot dogs.
 You can cook it several hours if you want to, adding a little more beef broth here and there if the chili gets to dry.

-4 Grill your hot dogs over medium heat until they get a light char.
+4 Grill the hot dogs: Grill the hot dogs over medium heat until they get a light char.
 Grill the hot dog buns briefly if you want – no more than a minute, as they will burn fast.
-You can also paint the buns with vegetable oil or butter before grilling if you’d like.
+You can also paint the buns with olive oil or butter before grilling if you’d like.